jjolley91/blog/content/JuiceShop/JuiceShop-VS-SQLI.md

 ***************************************************************************

-#### This section covers the challenges for logging in as Admin, Bender, and Jim.
+# logging in as Admin, Bender, and Jim.

 Now that we know how to get info from the DB, how much info can we get?
 The answer is A LOT.